-The practice had a culture of high-quality sustainable care.
+The practice had culture of high-quality sustainable care.

 - Staff stated they felt respected, supported and valued.
 They were proud to work in the practice. - The practice focused on the needs of patients. - Leaders and managers acted on behaviour and performance inconsistent with the vision and values. - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour.
+The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour. - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
+They had confidence that these would be addressed.

-- Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
-They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
+- There were processes for providing all staff with the development they need.
 This included appraisal and career development conversations.
 All staff received regular annual appraisals in the last year.
-Staff were supported to meet the requirements of professional revalidation where necessary. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
+Staff were supported to meet the requirements of professional revalidation where necessary.
+The practice provided staff with bursary payments to support professional development. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
 Staff had received equality and diversity training.
 Staff felt they were treated equally. - There were positive relationships between staff and teams.